dimitri-nicolo/calico/master/networking/dual-tor.md

 #### Complete {{site.prodname}} installation

-If you didn't complete the {{site.prodname}} installation above, now return to that and retry the step that failed.
+If you didn't complete the {{site.prodname}} installation above, return to that and retry the step that failed.
 It should now succeed.
-Then do the remaining steps of the installation.
+Then do any remaining steps of the installation.

 #### Configure {{site.prodname}} to advertise loopback addresses